 Each of these elements has an associated clay.

 Composed of iron oxides and kelp seaweed.
 Rich in minerals, it is one of the most absorbent of our cosmetic clays.
-It helps to absorb impurities and excess oil to help leave your skin clear, smooth, and hydrated.
+It helps to absorb impurities and excess oil.
+This will leave your skin clear, smooth, and hydrated.

-The first woman to be seduced by red clay was Cleopatra.
-Naturally rich in trace elements and mineral salts it gently cleanses the skin and brightens sensitive, dry, and tired skin.
+Cleopatra was the first woman to be seduced by red clay.
+It is naturally rich in trace elements and mineral salts.
+Because of this it gently cleanses the skin and brightens sensitive, dry, and tired skin.

-Yellow clay is known for its invigorating, smoothing and exfoliating properties.
+Yellow clay has invigorating, smoothing and exfoliating properties.
 Naturally rich in iron, minerals, and trace elements it will leave your skin looking softer and brighter.

 Rich in minerals and trace elements, this is a favourite amongst clay lovers.
 It is soft and gentle making it perfect for all skin types and can brighten and illuminate even the dullest of complexions.